SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange

 \paragraph{Computational Scalability}

 DEX infrastructure must also be scalable.
 The ideal DEX needs to handle as many transactions per second as users around the globe want to send, without limiting transaction rates through high fees.
-Trading activity growth may outpace Moore's law, and should not be artificially limited by the rate at which hardware manufacturers design faster CPUs.
+Trading activity growth may outpace Moore's law, and should not be limited by the rate of increase of single-CPU-core performance.
 An ideal DEX should handle higher transaction rates simply by using more compute hardware.

 Unfortunately, folk wisdom holds that DEXes cannot scale beyond a few thousand transactions per second.
 Na\"ive parallel execution would not be replicable across different blockchain nodes.
 This wisdom has led to many alternative blockchain scaling techniques, such as off-chain trade matching~\cite{warren20170x}, automated market-makers~\cite{uniswapv2}, transaction rollup systems~\cite{starkware,loopring}, and sharded blockchains\cite{ethsharding} or side-chains \cite{poon2017plasma}.
 These approaches either trust a third party to ensure that orders are matched with the best available price, or sacrifice the ability to set traditional limit orders that only sell at or above a certain price (reducing market liquidity).
 Offchain rollup systems, sharded chains, and side-chains further fragment market liquidity, leading to cross-shard arbitrage and worse exchange rates for traders.